 CSO’s orthopedic surgeons aim to get you back to the activities you enjoy, whether that means running, hiking, skiing, golfing or playing with your grandchildren.
 Our orthopedic specialists treat hip, knee and shoulder arthritis; meniscus tears; rotator cuff tears; broken bones; and foot and ankle injuries as well as other orthopedic conditions.
 Our surgeons perform hip, knee, shoulder, foot and ankle arthroscopy as well as total joint replacements.
 As a fellowship trained shoulder specialist, Dr. Schnell also performs total shoulder replacements, shoulder arthroscopy, and rotator cuff repairs.
 Our newest surgeon, Dr. Eric Kuhlman, specializes in foot and ankle reconstructive surgery, diabetic Charcot reconstruction and sports medicine.

-Interventional Spine & Sports Medicine and Anesthesiologist Professionals
+Interventional Spine & Sports Medicine Professionals

 Nurse Practitioners and Physician Assistants